handsontable/handsontable/docs/content/api/columnSorting.md

 columnSorting: {
   // sort empty cells as well
   sortEmptyCells: true,
-  // display an arrow icon in the column header
+  // display the arrow icon in the column header
   indicator: true,
   // disable clicking on the column header to sort the column
   headerAction: false,